khakhalin/notes/keywords/oop.md

 Methods without special decorators are considered instance methods (that's the default).

+Magics (to be placed immediately before method declaration; before the `def` line):

-To create a **static method**, use `@staticmethod` magic immediately before declaration (before the `def` line).
+`@staticmethod` - To create a **static method**.
 Static methods don't take `self` as the first argument (they don't refer to an instance).
 Essentially, it's a stand-alone utility function that you simply don't want to become a "global variable", but that want to keep bound to a class.

 This decorator is built-in, and it makes the code clearer + ensures we are never tempted to call it on instnaces with cryptic error messages.
 Without a decorator, some calls of this method from an instance may fail, but only because of a different number of arguments passed to the method (it would be `self` + other arguments, when called from an instance).
 The error message will be unpredictable and confusing.
 What's almost worse, some calls may formally succeed, with `self` just becoming the 1st argument and offsetting all other arguments by one (if some of them are optional, and the number of arguments is variable).
 This would lead to a nightmare situation, with the same method failing sometimes, but not always.
 To make it clear and reliable, let's decorate it with `@staticmethod` - then it will honestly break with `AttributeError` at any attempt to call it for an instant, which is infinitely better for debugging.

 On top of static and instance methods, there are also **class methods** (they use a magic decorator `@classmethod`).
 Instead of accepting `self` as the first parameter, these methods take `cls` (a pointer to a class).
 They cannot modify instance state (as they don't have access to an instance), but they do have access to static and class methods via `cls.blabla`, and they can modify class variables (if there are any).
 Why are they useful?
 One common pattern is for creating Factories (see [[design_pattern]]) by writing custom init methods. (`Npc.demon()` and `Npc.angel()` may both internally call `Npc.__init__()` with some good sets of parameters, to create different NPCs, and that's clearly a method to be called on a class, not on some instance of this class).
 Same as above, the decorator is even more useful here as it will prevent calling these methods on an instance, _despite_ the same number of arguments.

+`@abstractmethod` - to promise a method in the abstract class, and require all child classes to implement it.
+It needs to be imported from `abc`.

 **Inheritances** and **mixins** are easy: just make the class inherit to several classes, like `class Child(Parent1, Mixin1)`.
 Apparently having easily available mix-ins is not a given for an OOP language (original Java didn't have them.